remnawave/panel/docs/installation/env-variables.md

 ### Shared environment variables

-These variables are not used by Remnawave iteself, but can be used by the Postgres database or Cloudflare Tunnel, if you run them from the same `docker-compose.yml` file.
+These variables are not used by Remnawave itself, but can be used by the Postgres database or Cloudflare Tunnel, if you run them from the same `docker-compose.yml` file.

 ```bash
 CLOUDFLARE_TOKEN=ey...